bramwaas/wordpress-theme-wp-bootstrap-starter-child-vtvl/readme.txt

 * "_s" – by Automattic, the main people behind WordPress development
 * Twitter Bootstrap – the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 This theme, like WordPress, is licensed under the GPL.
 You can use this theme as base for your next WordPress theme project and you are allowed to remove the link at the footer or do whatever you want.
 Your feedback on how we can continuously improve this WordPress Starter Theme Bootstrap will be highly appreciated.

+This child theme has adaption to fit better to the needs of the Volkstuin Vereniging Linnaeus

 Page templates
 * Right-sidebar (default page template)